I Want To...

 - Study participant must sign the short form consent.

-- Witness must sign the short form consent and the approved JHM IRB full English version consent form.
+- Witness/Interpreter must sign the short form consent and the approved JHM IRB full English version consent form.

 - Consent designee must sign the approved JHM IRB full English version consent form.